-We sponsored a question in the Office for National Statistics’ International Passenger Survey for 2014.
-The results showed that slightly more than 800,000 inbound visitors went to a football match – almost one in every 43 visitors and over 40,000 international business visitors also managed to find time to go to a football match during thier stay.
+The results showed that slightly more than 800,000 inbound visitors went to a football match – almost one in every 43 visitors and over 40,000 international business visitors also managed to find time to go to a football match during their stay.
+With all the sports Britain has to offer, it is the chance to experience a live football match which attracts the largest volume of inbound visitors.

 While the Irish Republic leads the way in terms of the market generating the most football watching visits to the UK, Norway takes the top spot when considering propensity to go to a live football match at 11% of all visits featuring football watching.
 The average spend per visit for football spectators in 2014 was £855 whereas those who didn't attend a match had an average spend of £628.